tsrsilva/tsrsilva.github.io/docs/aboutme.md

 title: About me
 ---

 I am a Brazilian entomologist, programmer, and writer.
 Currently a postdoctoral researcher based in Helsinki, Finland, working with semantic modelling, critical archival studies, etymology and translation, and videogame studies.
-You can find my CV [here]({%/assets/pdfs/cv.pdf%}).

 As an entomologist, my interests reside in comparative anatomy of ants, bees, and wasps, theories in biological systematics, and specialized terminology and nomenclature.